mohitpatel4889/todo/README.md

 ## Description

-This is the project for the Opencare-Sync API.
+This is the project for the ToDo Application.

 This API uses Nest.js as an API Framework, and Typescript as the language of choice.